cydneypo034/fiaworld-project/readme.md

 * Have Login Modal function properly

+* Have Delete AJAX request for artist work properly

-* Add Spotify Music and Bible Verse Generator API
+* Add Spotify Music and a Bible Verse Generator API

-* Have Contact Form send emails
+* Have Contact Form send emails using MailGun and EmailJS

 ---